Travels with NRI: The Fall conference review

 I went to the Missouri Brain Injury Association in St. Charles in October with Mike Bruns, one of our Brain Injury Case Managers.
 At this wonderful state conference, we had the opportunity to hear a strong group of speakers ranging from neurophysiological aspects of brain injury disability to issues faced by today’s returning veterans.
 The audience made of professionals, consumers and family members all heard engaging speakers and benefitted from the work of the Brain Injury Association of Missouri in delivering this conference.
 I presented, “Double Whammy: Managing Brain Injury and Severe Mental Illness when Rehabilitation is Over.”

 Later in the Fall, Nancy went back to Iowa for the Inaugural Tri-State Brain Injury Conference in Dubuque.
 For all those interested in the Certified Brain Injury Specialist training, this was a great opportunity to get an overview in a one-day crash course.
 The keynote speaker on the second day was a woman who has done much more than survive from her brain injury.
 She is an inspiration to her family and friends and now she speaks at conferences sharing her story.
 Nancy found her inspiring as well.
 Nancy also travelled to Philadelphia to the conference of the Northeast with the American Association of Nurse Life Care Planners.
 This was a nationally attended conference set in the heart of downtown Philly.
-She met several nurses from Hawaii who shared some of their experiences as life care planners and why being a nurse is so beneficial to the field of life care planning.
+She met several nurses from Hawaii who shared some of their experiences as life care planners and why being a critical care nurse is so beneficial to the field of life care planning.

 It’s now over 35 years of involvement in brain injury rehabilitation work and through that with the brain injury conferences.
 At each conference I get to renew acquaintances with colleagues and meet new people with exciting and important ideas.
 I look forward to what the Spring conference cycle brings with the International Brain Injury Association Conference in San Francisco, one of my favorite state conferences in Iowa and possibly venturing up to Alaska to the state BIA conference there.
 After all these years the work remains exciting and fulfilling.
 For me it’s an opportunity to give back to a world which has offered me so much.